antoinetlc/reflectance_maps/README.md

 R_cross G_cross B_cross PatchReflectance
 ```

-Call the compute_maps function with a path to this directory to start the computation (see main.cpp).
+Call the compute_maps function with its first parameter set to the path of this directory to start the computation (see main.cpp).

 ## License